UjayCoding/JS_fun/index.md

 These are my JS projects so far, hope you like them :)

 **API of APIs**
--Display entries from publicapis.org API
+- Display entries from publicapis.org API
--Allow search by categories
+- Allow search by categories
--Display results using grid+flexbox
+- Display results using grid+flexbox

 **Beer App**
 Display beers from punkapi.com with option to filter by alcohol volume & hoppiness